ALTIBASE/Documents/Manuals/Altibase_7.3/eng/Spatial SQL Reference.md

 -   Spatial Analysis Functions
     These functions are used to perform various analytical tasks on GEOMETRY type data.

-    Spatial Object Creationg Functions
+-   Spatial Object Creation Functions
-    These functions are used to create spatial objects in WKT or WKB format, rather than in the internal storage format of Altibase.
+    These functions are used to create spatial objects in WKT, WKB, EWKT, or EWKB format, rather than in the internal storage format of Altibase.

 ### Basic Spatial Functions